shuchitajais/S-P-500-ESG-Risk-Analysis-PowerBi/README.md

 The project includes the ESG dataset used for analysis.

 - `S&amp;P 500 ESG Risk Ratings.csv`: Raw dataset of S&P 500 companies with ESG risk ratings.
+- `data/ESG Risk Analysis.pbix`: Power BI file containing the connected and cleaned dataset with the initial data model.